Posted on behalf of Anderson Cummings on Jun 05, 2017 in Auto Accidents

 Many of the accidents that caused these injuries and deaths involved violations of Texas road safety rules.
 This is why it is so important to be a defensive driver and follow all of our state's traffic safety laws.
 This can help prevent accidents and reduce the risk of being killed or suffering a severe injury if an accident happens.

-Our Fort Worth car accident attorneys advise you to review the traffic safety laws below before hitting the road.
+Our car accident lawyers in Fort Worth, TX advise you to review the traffic safety laws below before hitting the road.
 If you suffer an injury or lose a loved one in a car crash, contact our firm for a free legal consultation to find out if you can file a lawsuit to obtain compensation for medical expenses, lost wages and other damages.

 1. Texas Seat Belt Laws